carp-lang/Carp/docs/Terminology.md

 What is a good name for a function that is both owning and internally mutating, like `endo-map`?
 These functions are common in Carp and allow for a functional programming style without the need to copy or allocate memory.

 ### Unsafe function
 Unsafe functions (most often) start with the prefix `unsafe-` and *can* crash the program if certain preconditions are not met.
 A good example is `Array.unsafe-first` which gets the first value in an array.
-Calling this if the array is empty this will crash the program.
+Calling this if the array is empty will crash the program.

 The `unsafe-` prefix is an optional naming convention; there *are* a few functions that are not safe which does not use this naming scheme.
 A notable example is `Array.nth` which crashes if given an invalid index.
 Any other unsafe functions should be thoroughly documented as such, and using the `unsafe-` prefix is very much encouraged in library code!

 ### REPL
-*REPL* stands for "Read Eval Print Loop" and is a common feature of Lisp system.
+*REPL* stands for "Read Eval Print Loop" and is a common feature of a Lisp system.
 It allows expressions to be entered and executed at a command prompt.
 In Carp it is spelled with uppercase letters.